aidulcandra/wachan/README.md

     - `options` - Can be a string / object
         - string: reply with this text
         - object: can use more options.
 See [here](#message-sending-options)
+- `message.react(emoji)` - Send reaction to the message.
+    - `emoji` - The emoji in string to use as reaction
 - `message.getQuoted()` - Return the message that this message is quoting.
 - `message.toBaileys()` - Return the original baileys message object.